infinity-ocean/goldconv/README.md

 A project written in go, implementing the financial mechanism from ArcheAge.
-The mechanism converts gold to silver, from silver to bronze.
+The mechanism of convertation gold to silver, from silver to bronze.
 Three-layer architecture, RESTful approach was used and JWT authorization was added.